SandSux/SciFi_Conky_HUD/README.md

 1. Openweathermap API - visit [OpenWeatherMap](https://openweathermap.org/api) to sign up for your API key

   + You will also need to find your City_ID  [here](http://openweathermap.org/help/city_list.txt).
 (Use [ctl-f] to search page)

+2. Included in this repo is a file named "conky_start" which we need to issue a `chmod` command to in order to make it executable

+      `chmod 755 conky_start`
+      + be sure that you've put the conkly_start script in your path so you don't have to change directories or issue long          commands to start conky

 **Changes**
 + Compiled documentation and wrote README.md